 Groups in receipt of a grant will be required to complete an online monitoring form outlining how the grant was spent and highlighting the benefits for beneficiaries, participants and the wider community.
-You will be provided with the link to the online form if you are awarded a grant, and must return your monitoring form within 6 weeks of the end of each year of your project ending.
-You will therefore need to submit and end of 1st year and end of 2nd year monitoring form.
+You will be provided with the link to the online form if you are awarded a grant, and must return your monitoring form within four weeks of your project ending.

 Monitoring and evaluating the projects funded by our grants enables your group and us to better understand the impact of the grant.
 For this programme, it is important for you to be able to measure and demonstrate the level of inactivity prior to the project and levels of activity post project.
 You will need to be able to demonstrate and evidence the impact your project has had in getting more inactive people active.
-The London Community Foundation may wish to conduct monitoring and evaluation visits to funded groups.